5 Tips for staying secure while online shopping for the holidays

 Here are some tips we’ve outlined to help keep your personal information safe this season:

-- Be wary of public networks: Yes, that includes anywhere from your local coffee shop to an airport.
+Yes, that includes anywhere from your local coffee shop to an airport.
 Unless you can be assured that the network is properly encrypted end-to-end, it’s a good idea to steer clear of public networks when making purchases.
 You never know who might be snooping on your transactions.

-- Monitor your spending: Always a good idea for more reasons than one.
+Always a good idea for more reasons than one.
 If you see a fraudulent charge take the measures necessary based on your card provider.

 Now time for the disclaimer.
 Even by following these tips, consumers can’t do anything about an organization’s security posture.
 Even the most well-known and successful retailers can be at risk of attacks.
 Think back to Target’s data breach back in 2013.
-Millions of customer’s data was exposed because of a vulnerability with a third-party vendor.
+Millions of customer’s data were exposed because of a vulnerability with a third-party vendor.
 No customer could have prevented this, because the duty was on the retailer.

 Luckily, MindPoint Group offers a variety of services like Penetration Testing, FedRAMP Consulting, and Baseline Modernization to keep your organization secure and compliant.